Data Governance

 Data Validation and Schema Enforcement

-• Core Principle: All ingested data must conform to defined schemas and quality standards
+Core Principle: All ingested data must conform to defined schemas and quality standards before entering your system.

 Deduplication and Canonicalization